HL7/fhir-mCODE-ig/input/pagecontent/group-disease.md

 * Prefixed with a staging classification abbreviation (e.g.: _cT3_, _ypT3_).
 This is the coding convention returned by American Joint Commission on Cancer (AJCC) in their digital data content retrieved via the [AJCC Application Programming Interface (API)](https://ajcc.3scale.net/).
 * Without a prefixed staging classification abbreviation (e.g.: _T3_).

 mCODE strongly recommends that the implementers align with AJCC's convention of representing the staging category value _including the classification prefix_.
-This code convention is aligned with the AJCC's digital data and clearly distinguishes the staging classification as clinical (c), pathologic (p), or neoadjuvant (yc or yp) without having to retrieve further context from the model.
+This code convention is aligned with the AJCC's digital data and clearly distinguishes the staging classification as clinical (c), pathologic (p), neoadjuvant (yc or yp), restage (r), or autopsy (a) without having to retrieve further context from the model.
 The selected prefix MUST be consistent with the `Observation.code` value.

 Several widely-used terminologies in the cancer domain, including ICD-O-3 and AJCC staging, are proprietary and cannot be reproduced in this guide.
 SNOMED-CT has reached an agreement with AJCC to create SNOMED codes that correspond to AJCC stages. mCODE uses these SNOMED codes where applicable, but licensed sites may continue to use AJCC codes and still be in conformance with mCODE.
 Under the [Fair Use doctrine](https://www.copyright.gov/fair-use/more-info.html), examples illustrating mCODE's representation of cancer diagnoses may use the more familiar AJCC staging values for the purposes of implementation guidance to FHIR developers.

 #### Non-TNM Staging Information

 Not all cancer types are staged with a TNM-based staging system, including hematological cancers like leukemias, multiple myeloma, and some lymphomas.
 Some specialized solid tumors like gynecologic tumors are staged using the FIGO (International Federation of Gynecology and Obstetrics) staging system.
 Other non-TNM staging systems include Rai, Binet, and Cottswold.
-The staging system should be represented with a code from the [CancerStagingSystemVS] value set, if available.
+The staging system should be represented with a code from the [CancerStagingMethodVS] value set, if available.

-Support for non-TNM staging systems in mCODE is limited to [CancerStageGroup].
-T, N, and M profiles are not used.
+Non-TNM staging results are represented using the profile [CancerStage].
 Prognostic factors related to the cancer stage group can be specified with the `Observation.derivedFrom` element.
 For example, a hemoglobin lab result which was evaluated in the  staging of chronic lymphocytic leukemia using the Binet staging system can be referenced under `Observation.derivedFrom` element.
 [This example of Binet staging](Observation-binet-stage-group-A.html) illustrates how this could be represented.

 ### Body Locations